PATCHARAPHONG-2000/PATCHARAPHONG-2000/README.md

-### Hi there 👋
+### Hey! 👋

+🌱I'm Patcharaphong Padongyang!

+- Currently: MS CS Student at University of Illinois at Chicago.
+- Previously: Full Stack Software Engineer at Zoho Corporation.

-🌱 I’m currently learning Suan Sunandha Rajabhat University
+### I’m currently learning

 <!--
 **PATCHARAPHONG-2000/PATCHARAPHONG-2000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.